opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 #### Creating traces

 We need to create/propagate traces to be able to use a distributed tracing pipeline.
-OpenTelemetry provides a collection of tools such as API, SDK and integrates with popular languages and frameworks to integrate with the greater OpenTelemetry ecosystem, such as OpenTelemetry Protocol (OTLP) and the OpenTelemetry collector.
+OpenTelemetry provides a collection of tools such as API, SDK and integrates with popular languages and frameworks to integrate with the greater OpenTelemetry ecosystem, such as OTLP and the OpenTelemetry collector.

 OpenTelemetry provides a [status page](https://opentelemetry.io/status/) to keep track of its multiple tools as they go stable.
 Additionally, it provides documentation on how to create distributed traces for your service both [manually or with auto instrumentation](https://opentelemetry.io/docs/concepts/instrumenting/)